stacks-archive/blockstack-browser/README.md

 The first time you setup a development environment for this repository, follow these steps:

 1. Clone this package.
+2. Run `yarn` to install dependencies
-2. Run `yarn bootstrap` to install top-level dependencies
+3. Run `yarn bootstrap` to link dependencies within this repository
-3. In the command line, run `yarn dev` which will run two apps:
+4. In the command line, run `yarn dev` which will run two apps:
     - `packages/test-app` which runs at localhost:3000 and implements an example of connect
     - `packages/app` which is the auth app, running at localhost:8080